conversence/idealoom/doc/tech_stack.rst

 `Bootstrap dropdown <http://getbootstrap.com/javascript/#dropdowns>`_
   Used in the messagelist header and attachment view to implement dropdown.
-  Included in Assembl source code in js/lib/bootstrap-dropdown.js.
+  Included in IdeaLoom source code in js/lib/bootstrap-dropdown.js.
 Deprecated.

 `Bootstrap tooltip <http://getbootstrap.com/javascript/#tooltips>`_
   Used everywhere to implement tooltips

-  Included in Assembl source code in js/lib/bootstrap-tooltip.js.
+  Included in IdeaLoom source code in js/lib/bootstrap-tooltip.js.